Use these secrets to planning a wildly successful festival. We’ll help you make planning your Fall Festival simple and fun.

 Also, keep in mind that kids from the community will wear costumes that may or may not be in line with your theme — and that’s OK!
 Encourage everyone to attend and share God’s love with each person at your event.
 After all, that’s why you’re there.

-Stretch your budget.
-If you’re worried about pulling off a Fall Festival event on a tight budget, find ways to cut costs or raise money.
+If you worry about pulling off a Fall Festival event on a tight budget, find ways to cut costs or raise money.
 Consider the following ideas:

 - Ask parents to donate a bag of candy.